 Isaiah 30:10 (BBE)

 Truth has become something that fortifies our “doctrine”, our way of doing things and conducting our church/fellowship business.
 The ministration of the Word is no longer a fearful thing.
-It is not something which holds up the light, wonder and holiness of God; it has become tepid and impotent.
-Rather than bringing conviction it soothes our failures to live righteously.
+It is not something that holds up the light, wonder, and holiness of God; it has become tepid and impotent.
+Rather than bringing conviction, it soothes our failures to live righteously.
 It makes light of sin and our carnal and worldly ways.
-Pastors and preachers who want to hold on to their “jobs” need to stay within the comfort zone or their replacement will easily be found.
+Pastors and preachers who want to hold on to their “jobs” need to stay within their comfort zone or their replacement will easily be found.
 Those who love truth will speak it.
-These ones do not seek the approval of men for there is a knowledge deep within their hearts of a holy accountability unto Him who will judge all things.
+These ones do not seek the approval of men for there is a knowledge deep within their hearts of holy accountability unto Him who will judge all things.
 This is nothing new as noted by Francis Bacon in his day.

 There is always a “priesthood” quick to provide whatever the people want: